claroline/Distribution/README.md

 - [-f]: Update the translation file (reorder and inject the missing keys).

 `php app/console claroline:debug:translation en --domain=forum --main_lang=fr --fqcn=ClarolineForumBundle -f`

+### claroline:tool [tool [bundle]]

+Launches one of the available tool scripts (located in *./Resources/scripts/tools*) for a given bundle.

+This command can be used interactively (e.g. to see the list of available tools) :

+`php app/console claroline:tool`

 **Available tools:**